Kerala Blasters FC: Colours

 Since its inception, the club colours have been yellow and blue.
 Yellow is the club's primary colour as well as its main identity.
 According to former co-owner Sachin Tendulkar, yellow stands for determination and faith.
 During their inaugural season, the club wore yellow shirts and blue shorts and this was used until the 2016 season.
 For the 2017–18 season, the Blasters introduced an all-yellow kit with a different shade of yellow.
 Here the blue remained as the secondary colour that flows across the side of the shirt.
 This kit was used for the 2018–19 season, after which the team returned to its traditional yellow and blue kit with the same shades as the previous season.
 In 2020, a New Jersey in the club's customary yellow and blue colours was launched, with this time, the blue coming in the arms.
 The kit which pays homage to the state of Kerala also had horizontal lines that run along the breadth of the jersey.
 In 2021, they introduced a jersey in the familiar yellow and blue colors, inspired by the Kerala football team's victory in the 1973 Santosh Trophy.
 In 2022 and 2023, new jerseys were launched, all adhering to the club's traditional yellow and blue color scheme but featuring distinct patterns.

 The club's away colours for the first three seasons were yellow shirts and white shorts.
 For the 2017–18 season, the club introduced the all-black jersey with yellow stripe on the bottom of arms and shorts and this was used until the 2019–20 season.
 In 2020, the Blasters launched a new blue away kit with a distinctive pattern.
 This kit was launched by the club as a dedication to their fans, who were missed at the stands due to COVID-19 pandemic.
 In 2021, they brought back their black away kit with blue stripes as a homage to their passionate fans.
 In 2022, the black away kit was retained but featured blue and purple stripes.
 In 2023, the club introduced a fresh blue and purple away kit.

 In 2020, the Blasters launched a contest for the fans to design the club's first-ever third kit for the 2020–21 season.
-The third kit which had a white and gold colour scheme, designed by one of the fan was released by the club as an honour to the sacrifices and contribution of the frontline workers, who have been relentlessly working to win the fight against the COVID-19 pandemic.
+The third kit which had a white and gold colour scheme, designed by one of the fans was released by the club as an honour to the sacrifices and contribution of the frontline workers, who have been relentlessly working to win the fight against the COVID-19 pandemic.